gpbl/isomorphic500/README.md

 ## Development

-You should be able to develop the app just by writing the React components in the [components](app/components) directory, and (mostly) forget about the server side.

 Routes are a key part of the app: read the [react-router](https://github.com/rackt/react-router) documentation to understand how the routes handlers work.
-You change the routes in [routes/react-routes.jsx](app/routes/react-routes.jsx).
+You change the routes in [routes.jsx](routes.jsx).

-The main component is [App.jsx](app/components/App.jsx).
-For the server-side rendering, you can pass the initial props to the routes handler to [routes/index.js](app/routes/index.js) – which works together with [views/page.ejs](app/views/page.ejs).
-The `<App />` component is mounted with [client/main.jsx](app/client/main.jsx), which is the entry point for the browser.
+The main component is [App.jsx](components/App.jsx).
+The `<App />` component is mounted with [client.jsx](client.jsx), which is the entry point for the browser.

 If you have some questions feel free to open an issue in the project, since this template is still under development. :)